 Tip from a wine and spirits vendor:

 When purchasing champaign at our local supermarket, I asked the spirits manager (the one in charge of the alcohol section) which champaign was best for mimosas.
-He said to go with cheap champaign, and a high quality juice.
-He said the juice swallows up the flavor of the champaign, so using a high quality champaign would be a waist.
-Instead, he said used fresh squeezed orange juice and high quality juices in general, since that’s what your friends will be tasting.
+He said to go with cheap champagne and a high-quality juice.
+He said the juice swallows up the flavor of the champaign, so using a good champaign would be a waste.
+Instead, he said used fresh-squeezed orange juice and high-quality juices in general, since that’s what your friends will be tasting.
 I thought that was a nice tip and a way to save a little extra on the mimosas and spend it where it counts, on the juice!

 Try to keep the additional snacks and brunch items color themed so the table is as aesthetically pleasing as possible, while still being insanely yummy.

 Who else is a complete sucker for the frosted animal crackers?
 It’s like my guilty pleasure.
 I could eat a whole bag to myself and only buy them once or twice a year.

 Most everything used for this Valentine’s themed mimosa bar can be used for other parties as well, which is what I love about collecting new items like the goblet glasses and carafes, I’ll find so many other ways to use them throughout the year.
 Adding to my glass collection is always a goal of mine. 😉

 Have you made a mimosa bar before?
 What were some staples that you have to have?